 RDA stands for Recommended Dietary Allowances.
 As per NCBI, “Recommended Dietary Allowances (RDAs) are the levels of essential nutrients that, on the basis of scientific knowledge, are judged by the Food and Nutrition Board to be adequate to meet the known nutrient needs of practically all healthy persons.”
 In most adults, RDA B6 is 1.3 mg.
 Men and women over 50 need 1.7 mg and 1.5 mg respectively.
 We also know from research that the United States daily dietary intake of B6 is 1.9 mg.
 Most Americans get more B6 in their diet than the RDA.

 Diet alone is an adequate intake for vitamin B6.
-As a society, we have been convinced it is not enough.
+Society has convinced us it is not enough.
 We’ve added in multivitamins that have a minimum 100% RDA of B6.
 An energy drink can contribute another 2,000% to your RDA.
 If you’re taking a B6 complex it could easily have 200 mg which is 10,000% RDA B6.
 Finally, there are B6 vitamins that offer 500 mg of B6.
 This is 25,000% RDA.
 B6 is a known neurotoxin; yet, there are vitamins that allow us to ingest 25,000% RDA.
 Sigh.

 We’ve been told all our lives that all of the B vitamins are water-soluble.
 Well, that is partly true.
 What is not widely known is that vitamin B6 is stored extensively in our muscles.
 What is also not known is the effects of dehydration on B6 elimination.
 Lastly, the most important unknown is that B6 can be stored in nerve cells.
 Let me scream this: WE HAVE A KNOWN NEUROTOXIN BEING STORED IN OUR NERVE CELLS!!